This comprehensive tour of China visits

 or Fengdu.
 (B, L, D)

-The cliffs here reach up to 1,200 metres tall
+cliffs here reach up to 1,200 metres tall.
+Even

-Morning visit to the vast Three Gorges Dam.
+Morning visit to the huge Three Gorges Dam,

-Morning transfer to the airport and fly back to
+Transfer to the airport and fly back to London.
+(B)

 As per itinerary – B: Breakfast,